 The thoughtful magistrate had little option but to record a criminal conviction against this quiet, law abiding client as his “partner in crime” had been given an ultimatum by the police that he would not be charged if he gave evidence about the offence.
 (My client bore no grudge against his former lover saying, “What options did he have?
 He is only telling the truth after all.”)

-Perhaps because of the voluntary work of the excellent barrister and the presence of a conservative and imposing, loving father and a young female solicitor sitting next to accused, the magistrate, after finding the offence proved, imposed no custodial or financial penalties.
+Perhaps because of the voluntary work of the excellent barrister and the presence of a conservative and imposing, loving father and a young female solicitor sitting next to the accused, the magistrate, after finding the offence proved, imposed no custodial or financial penalties.

 But this sad young man had to go through life as a convicted criminal.
 The other young man, made to give evidence, had to go through life with his guilt.